babydora99/amazonclone/README.md

-# amazon clone
+# AmazonClone
-#made by basic of  html and css
+# made by basic of  html and css